Free Draft-and-Verification: Toward Lossless Parallel Decoding for Diffusion Large Language Models: Experiments

-In addition to the math reasoning benchmarks, we also evaluate our method on code generation benchmarks, following the same configuration.
-As shown in Table~\ref{tab:code_generation}, compared with math reasoning tasks, threshold-based parallel decoding will bring a more drastic performance drop to all DLLMs on code generation tasks.
-Particularly, for Dream-7B-Instruct evaluated on HumanEval, threshold-based parallel decoding will even cut the accuracy from $54.88\%$ to $35.37\%$.
-On the other hand, \freedave~maintains the performance on each benchmark, but also brings an appreciable speedup, with throughput boosted up to $2.97\times$.
+\paragraph{Code Generation} In addition to the math reasoning benchmarks, we also evaluate our method on code generation benchmarks, following the same configuration.
+Compared with math reasoning tasks, threshold-based parallel decoding will bring a more drastic performance drop to all DLLMs on code generation tasks.
+Particularly, for TraDo-8B-Instruct on MBPP, threshold-based parallel decoding will degrade the accuracy by $10.00\%$.
+On the other hand, \freedave~maintains the performance on each benchmark, but also brings an appreciable speedup, with TPS and TPF boosted up to $2.36\times$ and $2.83\times$, respectively.

+Note that the accuracy between static and \freedave~decoding is not always the same, although within a very subtle fluctuation of $\pm 1\%$.
+We further study the origin of non-determinism and identify two main sources: eager mode and numerical non-determinism.
+Besides, non-batch-invariant GPU kernels \cite{He2025Defeating} are also attributed.
+Details of our non-determinism analysis can be found in Appendix \ref{apdx:non_determinism_analysis}.